ejgallego/coq-serapi/README.md

 - `(Query ((opt value) ...) kind)`:
   **API WARNING:** The Query API format is experimental and will change soon.

   Queries stream Coq objects of type `kind`.
 This can range from options, goals and hypotheses, tactics, etc...
-The first argument is a list of options: `preds` is a list of conjunctive filters, `limit` specifies how many values the query may return. `pp` controls the output format: `PpSexp` for full serialization, or `PpStr` for "pretty printing".
+The first argument is a list of options: `preds` is a list of conjunctive filters, `limit` specifies how many values the query may return. `pp` controls the output format: `PpSer` for full serialization, or `PpStr` for "pretty printing".
 For instance:
    ```lisp
    (tag (Query ((preds (Prefix "Debug")) (limit 10) (pp PpSexp)) Option))
    ```